-Eligibility Criteria for the 5-Year Residency Visa:
+Eligibility Criteria for the UAE residency for expat retirees:

 - Work Experience: Applicants must have worked for at least 15 years, both within and outside the UAE.